aratare-jp/epsilon-clj/docs/quick-start.md

 Magic!

 !!! question
-    So why is it disabled by default if we're just going to use it anyway?
+    So why are protected regions disabled by default if we're just going to use them anyway?
 It turns out that protected regions can also have default content, i.e. things you want to put there by default.
 For example, let's say we have:

     ```
     [%= startProtected(out, "<!--", "Enter your custom code here", false, "-->") %]
     <h1>Hello world!</h1>
-    [% endProtected(out) %]
+    [%= endProtected(out) %]
     ```

     it will generate something like this: